 Since these seeds grow in fields, it can be called a pastured egg, don’t you think?

-Seeing that our hybrid chickens in a small coop in our backyard aren’t happy chickens, neither can the eggs of those chickens be called healthy by the healthy egg standards, and since replacing the eggs in meals is so easily, we are giving up on backyard chickens.
+Seeing that our hybrid chickens in a small coop in our backyard aren’t happy chickens, neither can the eggs of those chickens be called healthy by the healthy egg standards, and since replacing the eggs in meals is easy, we are giving up on backyard chickens.

 This is a personal decision, but I wanted to share it with you because I think it is time for us homesteaders to question our actions.
 I know that backyard chickens do have a much better life than any hen in battery cages.
 Better, however, does not always mean good.